Measurement of the mass of Higgs boson through HZ production at FCC-ee: Associated Higgs production

 The cross section values guide the event selection strategy and detector optimization for FCC-ee physics analyses.
 The complementarity between 240 GeV and 365 GeV stages highlights the benefit of running at both energy points: the lower energy for optimal recoil resolution, and the higher energy for enhanced sensitivity to alternative Higgs production mechanisms and new physics effects.

 Figure~\ref{fig:singlehiggs_xs} illustrates the variation of the cross section for single Higgs boson production as a function of center-of-mass energy.
 At both 240 GeV and 365 GeV energy levels, the signal process has the highest cross section compared to other single production channels.
 In the event generation step a minimal $p_T$ cut and $\eta$ cut have been applied on detectable particles.
+By default in the event generation level there is a $p_T>10$ GeV and $|\eta|<2.5$ cuts on charged leptons (electrons or muons), and applied no $p_T$ and $\eta$ cuts for bottom and charm quarks since they can also result from $W/Z/H$ hadronic decays.

 The $e^+e^- \rightarrow HZ$ process (red curve) dominates the production at lower energies and reaches its maximum around $\sqrt{s} = 240$ GeV.
 This makes the 240 GeV stage optimal for Higgs production via the Higgsstrahlung mechanism, especially when using the recoil mass method for model-independent analyses.